lucidworks/fusion-spark-bootcamp/README.md

 1. A PBL job `nlp_annotation_extraction`(will be automatically kicked off).

 About the dataset:
-The parquet file contains 947 news articles crawled by [webhose.io](https://webhose.io/products/news-feeds/).
+The parquet file (stored in AWS S3) contains 947 news articles crawled by [webhose.io](https://webhose.io/products/news-feeds/).
 The articles report on energy refineries during certain natural disasters.
 This is a smart text mining use case where insurance companies extract name entities/name chunks from news articles to help evaluate rates for energy corporation facilities.